truemetal/swift-script-autocompletion/README.md

 - after you done, you hit `enter` and script:
   - copies contents of `main.swift` to your script
   - removes folder in `/tmp`

+### remote install

+`sh -c "$(curl -L https://github.com/truemetal/swift-script-autocompletion/raw/master/install-remote.sh)"`

+After that you can run tool from terminal just by `editSwiftScript fileName.swift`

 ### install.sh

 To use this tool on more or less permanent basis, there's `install.sh` which would:
 - copy script (and supporting xcode project) to `/usr/local/opt`
 - add symlink to `/usr/local/bin`

-After that you can run tool from terminal just by `editSwiftScript fileName.swift`

 ### uninstall.sh